-Current NYCHA Section 8 tenants must go through an annual re-certification process, which includes reporting their income and assets.
+Current NYCHA Section 8 tenants must go through an annual recertification process, which includes reporting their income and assets.
 They're also required to report any changes in household size within a 30-day window.
 If tenants don't re-certify, allow periodic NYCHA inspections of their apartment, and comply with the terms of their lease, they could be kicked out of the program.

 Under the agency's housing choice voucher process, approved tenants are issued a voucher, find an apartment that suits their household size, and have their landlord complete paperwork, according to the HPD Section 8 handbook.
 The agency inspects the apartment to ensure that it is safe, habitable, and charging a reasonable rent for its size and location.

 The agency has compiled its affordable housing resources into one page where renters can find subsidized housing, including developments that accept Section 8 vouchers, as well as Mitchell-Lama properties, and apartments available through city and state lotteries.

-City programs for homeless people
+City programs for the homeless

 You Might Also Like